ashraf-minhaj/HushHub-Frontend/tools/README.md

         get-errors   get application errors.
         get-logs     get application logs.
         list-images  get list of images.
-        run-app      run the application.
+        ls           get list of things in current directory, use it to see if... run          run the application.
         stop         stop the running application.
     ```